Women's Super League: Why Sonia Bompastor's perfect Chelsea should be wary of steely Man Utd

 Or would it?

 "My responsibility is to give every player a clear vision.
-In the build up phase, the creation phase, small details are really important," said Bompastor midweek.
+In the build up phase, the creation phase, small details are really important," reiterated Bompastor this week.

 Neither side rank highly for passes completed, either, with Chelsea fifth and Man Utd ninth in the charts.
 So where has success been founded?
 Tactical clarity has been key, giving each team flexibility as well as coherence.
 There is a unified approach in every phase of the game, which makes teams hard to break down even when conceding a greater share of possession.